JMX monitoring can be used to monitor JMX counters of a Java application.

 java \ -Dcom.sun.management.jmxremote \ -Dcom.sun.management.jmxremote.port=12345 \ -Dcom.sun.management.jmxremote.authenticate=false \ -Dcom.sun.management.jmxremote.ssl=false \ -jar /usr/share/doc/openjdk-6-jre-headless/demo/jfc/Notepad/Notepad.jar

-This makes Java listen for incoming JMX connections on port 12345 and tells it not to require authentication or SSL.
+This makes Java listen for incoming JMX connections on port 12345, from local host only, and tells it not to require authentication or SSL.

 If you wish to be more stringent about security, there are many other Java options available to you.
 For instance, the next example starts the application with a more versatile set of options and opens it to a wider network, not just local host.